A Beginner's Guide To Disc Golf

 Understanding Throwing Angles

-The Basics of Throwing
+The Basics of Release Angle

 Now that you know the basic rules and have an understanding of the equipment, let's talk about the different ways to throw a disc.
 While a disc's stability affects how it flies in the air, your throwing angle can exaggerate or mitigate its flight characteristics.
 There are three basic release angles: Hyzer, Flat & Anhyzer.